pogipop/cloudron/docs/references/selfhosting.md

 The setup website will show a certificate warning.
 Accept the self-signed certificate and proceed to the domain setup.

-Currently, only subdomains of the [Public Suffix List](https://publicsuffix.org/) are supported.
+Cloudron requires a subdomain of the [Public Suffix List](https://publicsuffix.org/).
 For example, `example.com`,  `example.co.uk` will work fine.

-Choosing other non-registrable domain names like `cloudron.example.com` will not work.
+If you want to install Cloudron on a non-registrable domain like `cloudron.example.com`, you must purchase an Enterprise subscription.
+This allows for setups where you can host multiple Cloudrons under the same top level domain like customer1.company.com, customer2.company.com and so on.

 ### Route 53